 (c) order that the costs of and incidental to the application and reference, if any, be paid as the court or a judge thinks proper;

 (d) by order fix the amount of the costs of and incidental to the application and reference, if any, without taxation as the court or a judge thinks proper;

 (e) order that the sheriff or the solicitor respectively pay what may be found due to the other after the reference, if any, or as the court or a judge directs;

 (f) order that no action be brought pending the hearing of the application or the reference for taxation;

 (g) make such other or further order as to the court or a judge seems proper.

 At the expiration of eight days from the date of the order, or if the order so provides from the date of the certificate of the taxing officer, the amount found due him by the order or certificate of taxation may be entered by the person entitled to payment, as judgment of the court in his favour.

-If any sheriff or sheriff's bailiff or officer takes levies, or receives any moneys, fees, or charges with respect to any official duty performed by him in excess of what is allowed by law, he may be summoned before the Court of Queen's Bench or a judge thereof.
+If any sheriff or sheriff's bailiff or officer takes levies, or receives any moneys, fees, or charges with respect to any official duty performed by him in excess of what is allowed by law, he may be summoned before the Court of King's Bench or a judge thereof.